Elyod3/Matt-s-Profile/README.md

 ## Personal Profile

-The varies tests i completed are from the list as follows:
+The varies results I completed for my personality and learning style are from the list as follows:

-* knfkn
+* Myers-Briggs - result, E.N.F.J.

-Im an E.N.F.J.
+This stands for Extraversion - Intuition - Feeling - Judging